 Few Chadians can afford a privately-owned vehicle (POV), instead making local trips primarily by walking.
-Travel by bicycle, oxcart, donkey, and camel is also undou, and a few other towns offer common.
+Travel by bicycle, oxcart, donkey, and camel is also walking.
+Travel by bicycle, oxcart, donkey, and camel is also common.
 N'Djamena, Moundou, and a few other towns offer public transportation such as minibuses, clandos (motorcycle taxis), and trucks, often sharing the road with pedestrians, bikes, and domesticated animals.
 For inter-town travel, Chadians rely on buses and small pickup trucks called "bush taxis" or taxi brousse.
-Most travel beyond major towns requires POVs or 4WD vehicles due to the poor road conditions.
+Most travel beyond major towns requires POVs or 4WD vehicles due to the poor road

 Roadways: In 2018, less than 1% of Chad's 24,900 mi of roads were paved.
 Beyond N'Djamena, most of Chad's roads are unpaved dirt.
 Due to erosion during the rainy season, many roads are impassible for much of the year.
 While roads account for 95% of the transport of people and goods, poor conditions induce substantial extra fuel and vehicle maintenance costs.
-A paved road runs from Massakory near Lake Chad through N'Djamena, Bongor, and Kélo to Moundou in the far southwest, while another connects N'Djamena to Abéché in the east.
+A paved road runs from Massakory near Lake Chad through N'Djamena, Bongor, and Kélo to Moundou in the far southwest, while another connects N'Diamena to Abéché in the east.